 Retirement Expenses

 The next question is whether this would be enough.
-Many planners estimate retiree living expenses as a percentage of your income the year before retirement.
-A common percentage is 75%.
-If you are making $90,000 now and retire next year, that suggests expenses would be 75% of that or $67,500.
-Assuming this guideline is accurate for you, you might be able to retire immediately since you can expect $69,708 from Social Security and investments, although this would leave little cushion for the unexpected.
+Many planners estimate retiree living expenses at about 75% of your income the year before retirement.
+If you are making $90,000 now and retire next year, that suggests expenses would be about $67,500.
+Assuming this guideline is accurate for you, you might be able to retire immediately with a combination of Social Security and investments, although it might leave little cushion for the unexpected.

 A more individualized way to estimate retirement expenses is to start with your actual current expenses and adjust for changes after you stop working.
 Add up current annual outlays for major expense categories including housing, transportation, healthcare, food and utilities.

 Taxes are generally a smaller issue after retirement, because Social Security income is at least partially sheltered from taxation and investment income is not subject to FICA payroll taxes.
-If it appears you may be in a higher tax bracket after retirement, you may want to consider transferring all or part of your 401(k) to the Roth account.
+If it appears you may be in a higher tax bracket after retirement, you may want to consider transferring all or part of your 401(k) to the Roth account, since 401(k) withdrawals will be taxed as ordinary income.
 A Roth conversion involves paying taxes now at your current normal income rate on any funds you transfer, but withdrawals later are tax-free.

 Consider using this free tool to match with a financial advisor who can help you integrate the various elements of your retirement plan.